Scientific Name

 Origin

-The native range of this species is in the sand forest and coastal dune forest at Kosi Bay in northern KwaZulu-Natal province of South Africa and along the southern Mozambique coast as far north as Inhambane, with a known disjunct collection further north in the Cheringoma District of east-central Mozambique.
+The native range of Aloidendron tongaense is in the sand forest and coastal dune forest at Kosi Bay in northern KwaZulu-Natal province of South Africa and along the southern Mozambique coast as far north as Inhambane, with a known disjunct collection further north in the Cheringoma District of east-central Mozambique.

 Description

 Aloidendron tongaense, formerly known as Aloe tongaensis, is a succulent tree with an erect, stout trunk, dichotomously branched stems, and dull green leaves arranged in rosettes at the branch tips, forming a rounded crown.
-It grows up to 26 feet (8 m) tall.
-The trunk is up to 2.6 feet (80 cm) in diameter at the base.
-Branches are without persistent dried leaves and with grey bark.
-Leaves are spreading to recurved, sword-shaped with marginal teeth, deeply channeled, up to 24 inches (60 cm) long and up to 1.8 inches (4.5 cm) wide.
+It can grow up to 26 feet (8 m) tall, while the trunk can reach a diameter of 2.6 feet (80 cm) at the base.
+The branches are without persistent dried leaves and with grey bark.
+The leaves are spreading to recurved, sword-shaped with marginal teeth, and deeply channeled, measuring up to 24 inches (60 cm) long and 1.8 inches (4.5 cm) wide.

 The inflorescence is branched and can grow up to 14 inches (35 cm) tall and 4 inches (20 cm) in diameter.
-Flowers are yellowish-orange, cylindrical, curved, and appear in a compact head on erect, up to 14 inches (35 cm) tall, up to 6-branched inflorescence mainly in fall.
-They are up to 2 inches (5 cm) long and about 0.3 inches (0.8 cm) in diameter.
+The flowers are yellowish-orange, cylindrical, and curved and appear mainly in fall in a compact head on erect, up to 6-branched inflorescence that can grow up to 14 inches (35 cm) tall.
+They can measure up to 2 inches (5 cm) long and about 0.3 inches (0.8 cm) in diameter.

 Hardiness